keenlabs/Keen-Docs/source/api/reference.rst

 This example shows how multiple JSON events can be sent to Keen in a single POST.
 The API expects a JSON object whose keys are the names of each event collection you want to insert into.
 Each key should point to a list of events to insert for that event collection.

 This example loads 3 events into the "purchases" event collection and 2 events into the "meme_generations" event collection.

+.. note:: Make sure to set the request header "Content-Type" to "application/json" for POSTs.

 .. code-block:: javascript